 During play, players are forbidden from taking certain actions, or fouls.
 Players who commit fouls face different consequences depending on the severity of the offense.
 A back to hoops foul indicates that a player must stop and return to their hoops, as though knocked out.
 A yellow card indicates that a player must spend one minute in the penalty box.
 A red card indicates that a player is barred from the rest of the game.

-During a seeker floor (which is the first 18 minutes of a quidditch game during regulation time and the first 30 seconds of overtime), a team may not have more than four players who identify as the same gender in play.
-Upon the expiration of the seeker floor (which is when seekers are released) and for the entirety of any second overtime period, a team may not have more than five players who identify as the same gender in play for the remainder of the period.
+During a game, a team may not have more than four players who identify as the same gender in play.
 The gender that a player identifies as is considered to be that player’s gender.
 This is referred to as the gender maximum rule.
 Belgian Quidditch Federation accepts those who don’t identify within the binary gender system and acknowledges that not all of our players identify as male or female.
 Belgian Quidditch Federation welcomes people of all identities and genders into our league.